Ao28th28thedev/Ao28th28thedev/README.md

 - 1.8.9 | Early 2015 Beta Testing

-This was supposed to be in early 2015, but we think that nobody saw this version.
+This was supposed to be in early 2015, but we think that nobody has seen this version before.

 - 1.9.0 | March 2015